Emmanuel-HUB16/Emmanuel-HUB16/README.md

-- 👋 Hi, I’m @Emmanuel-HUB16
+- 👋 Hi, I’m @Emmanuel David James Fred -HUB16
 - 👀 I’m interested in ... programming and having fun
 - 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ... meta
-- 📫 How to reach me ...emmanuel david james fred
+- 📫 How to reach me ...emmanuel david james fred on all social media handles
 - 😄 Pronouns: ...
 God is the greatest
 - ⚡ Fun fact: ... dm